-Owing to the nature of the academy trust and the composition of the board of trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the trustees have an interest.
-All transactions involving such organisations are conducted in accordance with the requirements of the AFH, including notifying the ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the academy trust's financial regulations and normal procurement procedures relating to connected and related party transactions.
+Owing to the nature of the academy Trust and the composition of the Board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the Trustees have an interest.
+All transactions involving such organisations are conducted in accordance with the requirements of the Academy Trust Handbook, including notifying the ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the academy Trust's financial regulations and normal procurement procedures relating to connected and related party transactions.
 The following related party transactions took place in the financial period.

 The Diocese of Leeds (Vicariate of Education) - an organisation in which Bishop Marcus Stock (Member of the Trust), Rev. Timothy Swinglehurst (Member of the Trust) and Monsignor Paul Fisher (Member of the Trust) are key members with significant influence.
 This organisation is a registered charity and therefore runs on a not-for-profit basis.
 The Diocese of Leeds supports the Academy Trust in providing a Catholic education for all our students.
-There were purchases of £65,868 (2020: £2,746) from The Diocese of Leeds during the year, at the 31 August 2021 £nil (2020: £nil) was included in debtors.
-There were sales of £nil (2020: £10,968) to the Diocese of Leeds during the year and £nil (2020: £7,701) was included in creditors.
+There were purchases of £55,222 (2021: £65,868) from The Diocese of Leeds during the year, at the 31 August 2022 £nil (2020: £nil) was included in debtors.
+There were sales of £nil (2021: £nil) to the Diocese of Leeds during the year and £nil (2021: £nil) was included in creditors.

-Fr.
-Andrew Summersgill has been a Director of The Bishop Wheeler Trust throughout the reporting year.
-Fr Andrew Summersgill is also employed by The Diocese of Leeds and works within our Trust under his capacity of parish priest.
-There were purchases of £nil (2020: £nil) from Fr.
-Andrew Summersgill during the year, at the 31 August 2021 £nil (2020: £nil) was included in debtors.
-There were sales of £7,083 (2020: £nil) to Fr.
-Andrew Summersgill during the year and £nil (2020: £nil) was included in creditors.
+Monsignor Andrew Summersgill has been a Director of The Bishop Wheeler Trust throughout the reporting year.
+Monsignor Summersgill is also employed by The Diocese of Leeds and works within our Trust under his capacity of parish priest.
+There were purchases of £nil (2021: £nil) from Monsignor Summersgill during the year, at the 31 August 2021 £nil (2021: £nil) was included in debtors.
+There were sales of £nil (2021: £7,083) to Monsignor Summersgill during the year and £nil (2021: £nil) was included in creditors.